Aejis/udoc/spec.md

 #
 ```

-`Notes:` keyword for various notes, workaround descriptions or explanation why
+`Notes:` keyword is used for various notes, workaround descriptions or various
-it was done so and not otherwise.
+explanations.

-`See also:` references to another methods, classes, libraries or documentation
+`See also:` references to another methods, classes, libraries or documentation.

-`Known issues:` list of issues which can not be fixed for now.
+`Known issues:` provides a list of issues which can not be fixed for now.

 ### Results section:

-`Raises:` – list of exceptions, which can be raised by this method/function and
+`Raises:` – list of exceptions which can be raised by this method/function and
 conditions that cause them.

-`Returns:`, `Renders:`, `Redirects:` – keywords which describes what
+`Returns:`, `Renders:`, `Redirects:` – keywords which describe what
-method/function should return or render (for MVC controllers, f.e.)
+method/function should return or render (for MVC controllers, etc)

 ```ruby
 # Raises: